phpmyadmin/phpmyadmin/doc/faq.rst

 configured to emit :mailheader:`Content Security Policy` headers, they can override the ones from phpMyAdmin).

-Programs know to cause these kind of errors:
+Programs known to cause these kind of errors:

 * Kaspersky Internet Security